kai687/sphinxawesome-theme/docs/about.rst

 After that, all that needs to be done to use the theme is to put files in the right place for Sphinx.

+.. vale off

 I wanted to try something different.
-Instead of writing CSS completely separate from the HTML where it's needed, I was intrigued by the idea behind Tailwind_.
+Instead of writing CSS separate from the HTML where it's needed, I was intrigued by the idea behind Tailwind_.
 With the help of Tailwind CSS it wasn't that difficult to come up with a new design from scratch relatively fast.

 Tailwind has a lot of classes.
 If you include all of them,
-the final CSS file will be quite large.
+the final CSS file is quite large.
-Luckily, the classes do not interfere with each other, so that unused styles can be removed from the final CSS quite easily using PurgeCSS_.
+Luckily, the classes don't interfere with each other, so that unused styles can be removed from the final CSS quite easily using PurgeCSS_.

-Since I also added a few JavaScript functions to open and close menus, add the 'copy code block' button and other small things, I wanted to use a tool that can handle all the aspects of CSS and JavaScript manipulation for me.
+Since I also added a few JavaScript functions,
+I wanted to include a tool
+that can handle all the aspects of CSS and JavaScript manipulation for me.
 Enter Webpack_.

+.. vale on

 The theme is built using ``webpack`` which is executed as an ``npm`` (or yarn) script.
 The entry point is :file:`theme-src/src/theme-src.js`.